MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOTenantCdnOrigin.md

 ## PARAMETERS

 ### -CdnType
 Specifies the CDN type.
-The valuid values are: Public or Private.
+The valid values are: Public or Private.

 ```yaml